-Prescription Drugs are covered when you purchase them through the pharmacy network applicable to your health care Plan and nonparticipating pharmacies.
+Eligible Prescription Drugs are covered when you purchase them through the pharmacy network applicable to your health care Plan and nonparticipating pharmacies, except as provided herein.
+Some medications may be subject to a quantity limitation per days supply or to a maximum dosage per day.
 For convenience and choice, network pharmacies include both major chains and independent stores.